abbasrazzaq/MyDiary/README.md

 # Diary (Demo Project) #

-- Can add, edit, and view a list of diary entries.
+- Add, edit, and view a list of diary entries.
 - C# WPF application using SQLite and Entity Framework.
 - Locked by an encrypted password.
 - Unit tests using xUnit.